vlk-charles/lib.docs/docs/User-Guide_Advanced-Features.md

 			Rx invalid nwid:0  Rx invalid crypt:0  Rx invalid frag:0
 			Tx excessive retries:0  Invalid misc:0   Missed beacon:0

-Check which wireless stations / routers are in range
+Check which wireless stations / routers are in range:

 	iwlist wlan0 scan | grep ESSID

 # How to freeze your filesystem?

 In certain situations it is desirable to have a virtual read-only root filesystem.
 This prevents any changes from occurring on the root filesystem that may alter system behavior and it allows a simple reboot to restore a system to its clean state.